indeedeng/iwf/README.md

 ## How to build & run
 * Run `make bins` to build the binary `iwf-server`
 * Then run  `./iwf-server start` to run the service .
 This defaults to test API + Temporal interpreter implementation, require to have local Temporal setup.
 See Run with local Temporal.
-* Hit http://localhost:8801/ to trigger a test workflow
+* Run `make integTests` to run all integration tests

 ## Development